 Global Futurist, Keynote Speaker and Expert on Trends & Innovation

-Jim Carroll is one of the world’s leading futurists, innovation and trends expert, with a massive global blue chip client list.
-Over the last 25 years, he has shared his insight with more than 2 million people in attendance at his events.
-Jim provides insight on the future, and has experience in virtually every type of industry.
-Even NASA invited him for a talk on the theme “The Future of Space”
+Jim Carroll is one of the world’s leading futurist, trends and innovation experts, with a massive global Blue Chip client list.
+Over the last 25 years, Jim has shared his insight with more than 2 million people in attendance at his events.
+He is recognized within the global speaking industry for his highly customized, heavily researched, industry specific keynotes, leadership presentations and small, intimate senior leadership meetings.

 Award-winning Entrepreneur, Venture Capitalist, Author and Speaker on Talent Management & Innovation

 Talks about how to thrive in this new economic landscape and how to recruit, manage, and retain the entrepreneurial employees your business needs to succeed in the networked age.